Slovenia at the FIFA World Cup

-The Slovenia national football team has appeared at the FIFA World Cup on two occasions, in 2002 and 2010.
-The team was eliminated in the group stage on both occasions.
-Their first and, to date, the only World Cup victory came in 2010, when Slovenia defeated Algeria 1–0 with a goal by Robert Koren.
+The Slovenia national football team have appeared at the FIFA World Cup twice, in 2002 and 2010, being eliminated in the group stage on both occasions.
+They achieved their first and so far only victory at the World Cup in 2010, when they beat Algeria 1–0 with a goal by Robert Koren.

-World Cup record
+Overall record

 From 1930 to 1990, Slovenia did not compete at the World Cup as the country was part of Yugoslavia.
 Since their independence in 1991, Slovenia have qualified for two World Cups and was eliminated in the group stage on both occasions.

 2002 FIFA World Cup

 Slovenia qualified for their first World Cup in 2002 under the management of Srečko Katanec.
 They suffered a 3–1 defeat to Spain in their opening game.
 Katanec's decision to substitute midfielder Zlatko Zahovič led to an argument that ended with Zahovič being expelled from the team and sent home, and Katanec announced his intention to resign as manager after the tournament.
 Slovenia lost their second game 1–0 to South Africa, leaving them unable to qualify from the group.
 The side's final game ended in a 3–1 defeat to Paraguay.